whole-systems-enterprises/badass-text-classifier/README.md

 ## A badass text classifier based on machine learning

-Want to classify celebrity Tweets?
+Want to classify celebrity tweets?
 Scientific journal abstracts?
 Movie reviews?
 Then use this binary classifier to train a deep learning model from your labeled texts to predict labels for unknown text.

 ## Intense gratitude (credit where it is due)